Affärs- och innovationsområdeschefContact Kristina

 We support the capability of cities and communities to prevent and manage crises resulting from an increasingly complex society and changing climate and security situations.

 Globalisation, migration, urbanisation and digitalisation are intertwining the local with the global, resulting in the most monumental societal change in modern history.
 Complexity increases – and we need set-ups that promote continuous development in more flexible self organising teams and networks, rather than in hierarchical structures.
 How does this affect us as individuals and how do we plan for it and change our way?
-Our research and expertise support this complex transition.
+Our research and expertise support this complex transition – to develop more sustainable, as well as climate neutral, co-created and beautiful cities and societies.
+We accomplish this together with for example municipalities, property owners and other key players.

 In the future – data will be collected and made accessible in a structured way.
 This will call for collaboration within and in between cities.
 We will need a shared technical framework (digital infrastructure), but also this will lead to organisational changes and transform the relationship between citizens and entrepreneurs.
 For example, by increased transparency, accessibility and democracy, through interactive visualisations off plans, processes, data or an increased servitisation.